nuejs/nue/packages/nuejs.org/index.md

 Take HTML, CSS, JS, and WASM to their absolute peak

-[button.continue "Why Nue ›" href="/docs/"]
+[a.button.continue "Why Nue ›" href="/docs/"]
-[button.secondary "Get started →" href="/docs/installation.html"]
+[a.button.secondary "Get started →" href="/docs/installation.html"]

 [bunny-video]:
   videoId: eb65fcdd-5be4-4923-a783-f41efafe58a7